 In order to prepare for such a broad field, mechanical engineers must have a solid foundation in physics, chemistry and mathematics.
 This field also includes studies in basic mechanics of solids and fluids, electricity and electronics, controls, dynamic analysis, mechanical design, thermodynamics, applied mechanics, and heat transfer.

-Students may directly enroll as pre-engineering students; however, selection is competitive.
+Upon admission to the university, students may directly enroll as pre-engineering students; however, direct enrollment is selective.
 Factors used to determine eligibility to directly enroll include ACT/SAT scores (emphasis on math), strong college prep curriculum (emphasis on math, science and rigorous courses), and class rank or GPA.
 The middle 50 percent of directly enrolled pre-majors (autumn 2016) had ACT score ranges of 29–33 and 98 percent were in the top 25 percent of their high school classes.

 Students not eligible to directly enroll in engineering may enroll in Science, Technology and Environment Exploration (see exploration.osu.edu).